Kári Jónsson

-Kári Jónsson (born August 27, 1997) is an Icelandic basketball player who plays for Valur in the Úrvalsdeild karla.
+Kári Jónsson (born 27 August 1997) is an Icelandic basketball player who plays for Valur in the Úrvalsdeild karla.
 He was named to the Úrvalsdeild Domestic All-First team in 2016 when he helped Haukar to the Úrvalsdeild finals where they lost to KR.
 In 2022, he won his first Icelandic championship and was named the Úrvalsdeild Playoffs MVP.
-In 2023, he won the Icelandic Cup for the first time and was name the Cup Final MVP.
+In 2023, he won the Icelandic Cup for the first time and was named the Cup Final MVP.

 Playing career

 First years

 Kári came up from the junior ranks of Haukar and played his first games with the senior team in the 2013–2014 season, averaging 7.6 points in 25 regular season and playoffs games.
 The next season he moved to the starting lineup and averaged 15.0 points in 21 regular-season games.
 He averaged 13.0 points in 9 playoffs games, helping Haukar to the semi-finals where they lost to Tindastóll.
 He had his breakout season in 2015–2016 and was named the best player of the second half of the season before the playoffs.
 He helped Haukar advance to the Úrvalsdeild finals but was injured in the first game and missed the rest of the series which Haukar eventually lost 1–3.
 After the season he was named the Úrvalsdeild Young Player of the Year and to the Úrvalsdeild Domestic All-First team.